Symplectic Frieze Patterns: Symplectic 2-friezes, SL-friezes and difference equations

-The first examples of tame symplectic $2$-friezes are given by the friezes containing no zero entries.
-However the conditions of tame friezes allow to have zero entries, see Examples \ref{extame1} and \ref{extame2} below.

-\begin{prop} If there are no zero entries in a symplectic $2$-frieze then it is tame. \end{prop}

-\begin{proof} The key formula is the Desnanot-Jacobi determinantal identity, see Appendix \ref{DJid}.
-Consider the following piece of symplectic $2$-frieze, where the upper case (resp. lower case) entries are considered black entries (resp. white entries):
+\begin{proof}The key formula is the Desnanot--Jacobi determinantal identity, see Appendix~\ref{DJid}.
+Consider the following piece of symplectic $2$-frieze, where the upper case (resp.\ lower case) entries are considered black entries (resp. white entries):